 The Rising Sun Inn (6 Romford Road) was built in 1748 by John Loggin/Logan as a 1-1/2-story five-bay lean-to house.
 In the first half of the 19th century Matthew Logan (John’s son) altered the house to its present configuration by increasing the width of the front elevation three bays to the left (north), raising the roof to two full stories thereby providing for a ballroom, and building an ell.
 Presumably, the present 12-over-8 sash and window and doorway cornices date from that time.
 When patronage of the inn declined toward the end of the 19th century, the road in front was moved away, creating the present spacious lawn.
 While the age of the accompanying barn is undocumented, it surely is old and with its weathered vertical siding and large size is a prominent presence in the Sunny Ridge Historic District.
 Historic photographs show additional barns that formerly stood behind the house.
 The Sunny Ridge Historic District

-Black and white real photo postcard of the Logan Homestead, formerly known as the Rising Sun Inn, at 6 Romford Road in Washington, Connecticut.
+There is a black and white real photo postcard of the Logan Homestead, formerly known as the Rising Sun Inn, at 6 Romford Road in Washington, Connecticut at https://www.gunnlibrary.org/gunn-museum/.
+Search for “The Logan Homestead July 1913”.
 Trees loom over the front of the two story, home with clapbord facade and dark trim and shutters on the multi-paned upper windows and double sashed lower.
 A roofed front portico is surrounded by a railed fence.
 A single story addition is visible to the rear beyond a deck to the right.
 Tree branches (birch?) form an X pattern at the right corner of the residence.
-In black ink on back: “The Logan Homestead July 1913”.

 The Hollister name is in our tree.
 A Hollister Logan lived in this house and I have a letter from her (actually a friend wrote it for her as she was in her 90’s) about her study of their genealogy, but hadn’t been able to find much.